-Of course, this was over 170 years ago, before weapons of today’s magnitude were even imagined by Hugo.
-He didn’t foresee what was coming upon Europe and the rest of the world, but his words do ring true for Europe after the wars, up until now anyway.
+Of course, this was over 170 years ago.
+Hugo could not even imagine today’s destructive weapons.
+He didn’t foresee what was coming upon Europe and the rest of the world, but his words do ring true for Europe after the wars, until now anyway.

-The bible speaks of a ten-nation military formation that will rise up out of a revived Roman Empire.
-An alliance consisting of ten countries (UK, France, Belgium, Spain, Portugal, Netherlands, Luxembourg, Greece, Italy and Germany) was formed in 1955.
-This was known as the Western European Union and was brought together as a military alliance for the defence and security of Europe.
+The bible speaks of a ten-nation military formation that will rise out of a revived Roman Empire.
+An alliance comprising ten countries (UK, France, Belgium, Spain, Portugal, Netherlands, Luxembourg, Greece, Italy and Germany) joined in 1955, as the Western European Union to bring together a military alliance for the defence and security of Europe.
 They were also members of NATO.
-The Western European Union was later disbanded in 2011 when power was transferred to the EU.
+Power transferred to the EU in 2011 when the Western European Union disbanded.

 The Revived Roman Empire

 Rome had its first dictator and emperor in 54 BC.
 The empire ruled over Europe, including Britain (which was then known as Britannia), the middle East and Africa.
-The empire lasted until 476 AD when it fell to the German Goths.
-During the time of the empire, and to this day, Europe and the western world has become steeped in Roman culture and influence.
-Constantine became emperor in 306 AD and Christianity was the religion of Rome.
-In 380 AD it became the sole religion of the empire.
-After the fall of the Roman Empire in 476 AD the dark ages followed.
-The coming together of Europe as a union after the war was said to be the formation of the revived Roman Empire of which a leader will arise (The Antichrist) to rule over the empire as a dictator.
+The empire lasted until 476 AD, when it fell to the German Goths.
+During the empire, and to date, Europe and the western world have become steeped in Roman culture and influence.
+Constantine became emperor in 306 AD, and Christianity was the religion of Rome.
+In 380 AD, it became the sole religion of the empire.
+After the fall of the Roman Empire in 476 AD, the dark ages followed.
+The unity of Europe after the war was the formation of the revived Roman Empire, of which a leader will arise (The Antichrist) to rule over the empire as a dictator.

-The signing of ‘The Treaty of Rome’ was carried out in Rome on one of the seven hills, (Rome is known as the city of seven hills) known in Roman times as Capitolonium.
-Today it is called Capitoline Hill and the signing of the treaty was carried out at the Plazzi de Campidoglio.
+‘The Treaty of Rome’ signing took place in Rome on one of the seven hills, (we know Rome as the city of seven hills) known in Roman times as Capitolonium.
+Today it is Capitoline Hill, and they signed the treaty at the Plazzi de Campidoglio.
 Capitoline Hill has several temples upon it, the most important one being The Temple of Jupiter, built in 509 BC.
-This temple was the representation of Rome.
+This temple represented Rome.
 Jupiter was The Roman’s pagan god.
-The signing of the treaty at this very significant place gives indication to the reviving of the Roman Empire out of the remains of the old.
+The treaty signed at this location points to the revival of the Roman Empire.

 The Book of Daniel